MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/code-signing-validate.md

 - You aren’t sure if a driver has been signed by Microsoft or not, and you want to check.
 - You have two drivers, and you need to determine which one was signed by attestation and which one was signed after submission of HLK/HCK results to the dashboard.

-## Prerequisites

-This article assumes that you've already made a Hardware Lab Kit(HLK) dashboard submission for Windows 10 or earlier versions of Windows.
-For information on how to create dashboard submission, see [Create a new hardware submission](hardware-submission-create.md).
-Your submission contains the package files needed to determine whether or not the packages has a Microsoft signature.

 ## Step 1: Download signed driver files

 In this step, you'll download the signed files you need to validate the Microsoft signature.